COVID-19 Travel Update from Westgate Reservations

-As of July 1, 2020, the following Westgate Resorts properties are open and accepting reservations.
-Please note that some amenities and activities may remain closed or have reduces operating hours.
+Currently, the following Westgate Resorts properties are open and accepting reservations.
+Please note that some amenities and activities may remain closed or have reduced operating hours.

 All guests who had a reservation scheduled during the period of closure have been automatically booked to one of our nearby Orlando sister resorts.
 We apologize for any convenience and hope you enjoy the many amenities and activities we've added based on CDC guidelines and social distancing.
 All the accommodations at our sister properties feature spacious villas with partial or full kitchens, and an abundance of on-property activities for families to enjoy.

 To help promote a healthier environment, we can all practice the following common-sense precautions that will enhance your vacation experience and help stop the spread of flu-like viruses: